cockroachdb/docs/_includes/orchestration/start-kubernetes.md

 <div class="filter-content" markdown="1" data-scope="gke-hosted">

-1. Complete the **Before You Begin** steps described in the [Google Container Engine Quickstart](https://cloud.google.com/container-engine/docs/quickstart) documentation.
+1. Complete the **Before You Begin** steps described in the [Google Kubernetes Engine Quickstart](https://cloud.google.com/kubernetes-engine/docs/quickstart) documentation.

-    This includes installing `gcloud`, which is used to create and delete Container Engine clusters, and `kubectl`, which is the command-line tool used to manage Kubernetes from your workstation.
+    This includes installing `gcloud`, which is used to create and delete Kubernetes Engine clusters, and `kubectl`, which is the command-line tool used to manage Kubernetes from your workstation.

 2. From your local workstation, start the Kubernetes cluster: